gvwilson/sdxjs/src/build-manager/index.md

 ### Merge files {: .exercise}

-Modify the build manager so that it can read multiple configuration files and execute their combines rules.
+Modify the build manager so that it can read multiple configuration files and execute their combined rules.

 ### Show recipes {: .exercise}